First Gen Faculty and Staff

 Degree(s) Earned

 MFA specializing in Photography and Film/Video.
-First in family to go to and graduate college.
+First generation in my family to go to and graduate from a 4-year college.

 What advice would you share with our first-generation college students?

 Seek out mentors to help give you advice on how to navigate planning your education and how to start your career.
-There are so many great and knowledgeable people hear wanting to help!
+There are so many great and knowledgeable people here wanting to help!

 Chris Den Hartog